dacc77224-creator/custom-os_age-module-in-fastfetch/README.md

 # custom-os_age-module-in-fastfetch
-custom mudule in fastfetch that shows the days since the installation of windows on your system
+custom mudule in fastfetch that shows the days/hours/minutes since the installation of windows on your system